vermacodes/one-click-aks/README.md

 }
 ```

-### Deployment
+### Deploy

 In a nutshell this will deploy the lab.
 This is a two step process.

-- [terraform apply](https://developer.hashicorp.com/terraform/cli/commands/apply) When you hit 'Deploy' button, first, terraform part of the lab is deployed.
+- [terraform apply](https://developer.hashicorp.com/terraform/cli/commands/apply) - when you hit _'Deploy'_ button, first, terraform part of the lab is deployed.
 The lab object contains 'template' object.
+These are the values that server will translate to terraform variables and set them as environmetn variables in [server](#server).
+After the terraform apply is successfuly, [execention script](#extension-script) will be executed.

 ```json
 "template": {